Avoid Mistakes: Prague Airport to City Center (Best Options)

 At the stop, you’ll see ticket machines and yellow validation machine in pillars with a big sign above: “Please Buy a Ticket Before Boarding.”
 You can buy tickets directly at the machine (card payment available), so it’s simple and tourist-friendly.

 👉 My advice: If it’s your first time in Prague, buy a 90-minute ticket.
-It will cover your whole trip from the airport and save you from a potential 2,000 CZK fine if your shorter ticket expires before you reach your destination.
+It will cover your whole trip from the airport and save you from a potential 2,000 CZK fine if your shorter ticket expires before you reach your destination (the fine is 1,200 CZK if paid on the spot it rises to 2,000 CZK only if you delay payment).
+More information about fines in the Prague public transport you will find in my article “Fine for Travelling Without a Ticket in Prague: Better No“.

 ⚠️ Important: Always validate your ticket at the yellow pillar before boarding.
-An unvalidated ticket = no ticket, and the fine is 2,000 CZK.
+An unvalidated ticket = no ticket.

-From Prague Airport to City Center by Bus
+From Prague Airport to City Center by Bus/Trolleybus: about tickets

 So, after you arrived to the bus stop at the airport: